 All data manipulation and statistical modelling was done in R version 3.6.1 (R Core Team) using the tidyverse meta-package (Wickham 2017) and other data manipulation packages (Wickham and Bryan 2018)(Grolemund and Wickham 2011; Bryan and Zhao 2018; Firke 2019).
 Specific statistical packages are referenced below.

-The response ratio was defined as the value of the response in the CC treatment divided by the value in the no-cover treatment (Gurevitch et al. 2018).
+The response (y) variable in all statistical analyses was the response ratio, defined as the value of the response in the CC treatment divided by the value in the no-cover treatment (Gurevitch et al. 2018).
 The ratios exhibited a log-normal distribution, and were therefore log-transformed (log-response-ratio, LRR) for all statistical analyses.
 Values were back-transformed and presented as a percent change for interpretation purposes and reported as geometric means.
-To estimate over-all effect sizes, we fit a linear mixed-model using the lmer4 package (Bates et al. 2015) in R using the LRR as the response variable and accounting for the random effect of study with non-parametric weighting based on sample sizes (Adams et al. 1997).
+To estimate over-all effect sizes, we fit a linear mixed-model using the lmer4 package (Bates et al. 2015) using the LRR as the response variable and accounting for the random effect of study with non-parametric weighting based on sample sizes (Adams et al. 1997).
 We used this weighting method because only three of the 15 studies reported variances on weed measurements.
 Results were analyzed using the lmerTest (Kuznetsova et al. 2017) and emmeans (Lenth et al. 2018) packages.

 Cover crop biomass is known to have a strong effect on weed suppression (Mirsky et al. 2013; Baraibar et al. 2018; Wallace et al. 2019).
-In order to assess individual modifiers’ effect on weed responses, we first assessed whether the CC biomass produced at each modifier level was significantly different by fitting a mixed effects model with CC biomass as the response, an individual modifier as a fixed effect, and a random effect of study.
+To assess individual modifiers’ effect on weed responses, we first assessed whether the CC biomass produced at each modifier level was significantly different by fitting a mixed effects model with CC biomass as the response, an individual modifier as a fixed effect, and a random effect of study.
 In the weed biomass dataset, CC type (grass and non-grass) significantly affected CC biomass production (p=0.01).
 When testing for the effect of CC type on weed suppression, we therefore chose to include CC biomass as a covariate to control for these differences.
 We did so by including CC type (grass and non-grass), CC biomass at termination, and their interaction as fixed effects and study as a random effect and weighting as described above.
 The interaction was not significant based on nested model comparison, so the interaction was not included in the final model.
 For all other modifiers, they were assessed individually using a linear mixed model as described above, but with only one fixed effect modifier included at a time.

-Significance was assigned at a p-value less than 0.05, but intermediate p-values < 0.10 were investigated (Ho et al. 2019).
+Significance was assigned at a p-value < 0.05, but intermediate 0.05 < p-values < 0.10 were investigated (Ho et al. 2019).
 The robustness of our results was assessed by removing one study at a time from the dataset and fitting the statistical model for each dataset individually (Philibert et al. 2012).
 Additionally, select individual points were assessed for disproportionately influencing results in the same manner.
 For significant results, robustness against possibly un-published non-significant results was assessed using a fail-safe number (Rosenthal 1979).

-To assess the amount of CC biomass required to achieve a 75% reduction in weed biomass, we fit a mixed effects model with CC biomass at termination as a fixed effect and study as a random effect.
-The unconditioned fitted parameters were used to back-calculate the amount of biomass needed to achieve an LRR of -1.38, which corresponds to a 75% reduction in weed biomass in the CC treatment.
+Effective control of weeds was considered when the CCs reduced weed biomass by a 75% compared to the no-cover control (i.e., LRR = -1.38).
+We chose a 75% threshold because… To assess the amount of CC biomass required to achieve a 75% reduction in weed biomass, we fitted a linear mixed effects model with CC biomass at termination as a predictor and study as a random intercept.
+The unconditioned fitted parameters were used to back-calculate weed biomass in the CC treatment.
 The uncertainty around this value was estimated using the delta method (Ver Hoef 2012).